MattHartfield/TwoAdvSelfSims/README.md

 - sa, sb is selection coefficient of the original, introduced beneficial allele
 - p is the initial frequency of the first beneficial allele (when the second is introduced)
-- reps is how many times the second allele should FIX before simulation stops (the number of actual runs is greater due to stochastic loss of second allele)
+- reps is how many times the second allele should FIX before simulation stops (the number of actual runs is greater due to stochastic loss of second allele).

 Note that haplotypes are defined as:
 x1 = ab